 - a.
 To be eligible to run for an AS elective office, a candidate must, at the time of the elections: - (1) be enrolled as a student at the main campus of WWU, and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student. - (2) meet the requirements set forth in the job description of the position for which one is seeking election as per the Election Packet Job descriptions for elective positions may be obtained at any time from the AS Board of Directors' office. - b.
 Eligibility of candidates shall be verified by the Elections Coordinator and the AS Board Program Assistant prior to the elections.
 The Elections Coordinator may require additional information from candidates in order to ascertain eligibility.
 The Elections Coordinator's decisions on eligibility may be appealed to the Election Board. - c.
-The Election Board Chair, Election Board members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position.
+The Election Board Chair, Election Board members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position. - II.
+Conduct a.
+The following campaign activities shall be permitted at any time for students seeking or considering seeking elective office, or seeking to place a measure on the ballot, or campaigning for or against a measure on the ballot, or for students associated with a campaign:

-II.
-Conduct

-- a.
-Candidates, measure sponsors, official opposition campaigns, or any person otherwise involved in a campaign will adhere to the Candidate conduct agreement provided in the candidate filing packet. - b.
-Under no circumstances are drugs or alcohol to be present, available, or provided at campaign related events, regardless of location or participant age.
+- a, Candidates, measure sponsors, official opposition campaigns, or any person otherwise involved in a campaign will adhere to the Candidate conduct agreement provided in the candidate filing packet. - Under no circumstances are drugs or alcohol to be present, available, or provided at campaign related events, regardless of location or participant age.